The New Phishing Era: How AI Protects Your Inbox

 "Your parcel has been held at the distribution center.
 Click here to reschedule delivery."

-Why Scams Are Harder to Spot Today
+Why Modern Scams Are Harder to Spot

-The Traditional Defense is Failing
+The Traditional Defense is Failing Miserably

 Fighting Fire with Fire: AI vs. AI

-If scammers are using AI to generate attacks, we must use AI to analyze and neutralize them.
+If global fraud rings are using AI to generate high-volume attacks, we must use AI to analyze and neutralize them instantly.
+To address this growing threat, we recently launched a specialized tool in the Marceyou Lab: the Scam-Free AI Analyzer.

 Discussion (0)